marimba and sampled sounds (2002)

 Contemporary Music Forum at the Corcoran Gallery of Art, Washington, DC

-Performance materials will be sent via email within 1-3 days.
+Performance materials will be sent via email within 1-3 business days.

-Ayehli was written for marimbist Paul Cox.
-The title is the Cherokee word for twin; the literal translation is “other wing”.
-For me it speaks to the relationship between the marimba and the electronic sounds; rising out of and falling into one another, melting together, always close.
+Ayehli (pronounced ah-YAY-lee) is the Cherokee word for twin; the literal translation is “other wing.”
+For me, it speaks to the relationship between the marimba and the electronic sounds, rising out of and falling into one another, melting together, always close.

-The two primary sound sources for the electronic part are marimba, and recordings from the “Ground Zero” site in New York City, taken at sunrise one morning last December.
+The two primary sound sources for the electronic part are marimba, and recordings from the “Ground Zero” site in New York City, taken at sunrise in December of 2001.
 My intention in using this soundscape material was to transform the results of a tragedy into something more positive and beautiful.

 For the performance [by Citywater] much of the focus was cast on Gardner, a Baltimore composer with a deft touch at writing for the marimba and other percussion instruments.
 This ability played out elegantly in the round and poetic musical patterns of Ayehli, which paired a marimba with recordings made at Ground Zero shortly after 9/11.— Edward Ortiz, San Francisco Classical Voice